cpu/vexation/site/content/blog/delta-offset/index.md

 04  .reloc    00001000  00004000  00000200  00001000  50000040 [ISR]
 ```

-Here I can see there's both a `CODE` and a `DATA` section present in the object table and that each of those section has a non-zero `PhysSize`.
+The `tdump` output shows there's both a `CODE` and a `DATA` section present in the object table and that each has a non-zero `PhysSize`.

 (_Side note: The names of these sections is a give-away that I used Borland Turbo Assembler.
 Other assemblers will choose different names.
 For example, `calc.exe` was built by Microsoft with a different set of tools and as a result it has a `.text` section instead of a `CODE` section_).